DeepBlueRobotics/training/docs/section-0/java.md

 If you still don't get it, you can always ask a programming veteran for help!

 !!!
 Unfinished
-    If you see this, tell a programming veteran to add exercises
+    If you see this, ask a programming veteran to complete it.